drewhart/geonomics_docs/sphinx_dir/doc.rst

 an array of the local density of a :py:`Population`.
 The density is estimated using a sliding window approach, with the window-width determining the neighborhood size of the estimate.
-The resulting array has a spatial resolution equivalent to that of the :py:`Land`, and is used in all density-dependent operations.
+The resulting array has a spatial resolution equivalent to that of the :py:`Landscape`, and is used in all density-dependent operations.

 -------------